 Commons is still evaluating this brand's marketing emails.

-Dropps has a sustainability page with high-level details on its climate strategy, but this page is hard to find on its website.
-It publishes annual reports, with limited, high-level information on initiatives and impact.
-Its last annual report was published in 2023.
+Dropps doesn't have a dedicated sustainability page, but it shares relevant information on its About Us page and in its FAQ.
+It publishes annual reports, with information on its initiatives and impact.
+This is rare for small brands.
+Its last annual report was published in 2024.
 Dropps shares a complete list of ingredients used in its products, on a per product basis.

 Commons couldn't find emissions reduction targets for this brand.
 The brand offsets emissions from its shipping via a partnership with Clearloop.